-- ACA Pacific / Kodak Alaris
+- ACA Pacific / Kodak Alaris Alfresco

-- Alfresco

 - AvePoint

-- Epson

-- EzeScan
+- Epson EzeScan

 - Formfile

 - Fuji Xerox

-- ◆ Grace Records Management
+- Grace Records Management

 - iCognition

 - Information Proficiency /Sigma Data

 - iPlatinum

 - Iron Mountain

 - iText Software

-- Kapish

-- Linked Training

-- Miktysh Solutions

-- Objective

-- Optimation Group

-- Proscan

-- Recall

-- RecordPoint

-- Records Solutions

-- The Information Management Group (TIMG)

-- ◆ The One Umbrella

-- Votar Partners

 The company representatives are at your disposal for three days to discuss their RIM-related products and services, taking advantage of 'this makes good business sense'.
 It would take weeks to view all of the products and services in your normal work environment and even if you are committed to a particular product, it is smart to know what else is available.

 The trade exhibition is also available for non-delegates to visit

 at no cost, however due to the security at the venue visitors will need to pre-register their intention to attend.
 The form is available on the Registration page of the inForum website.

-For more information visit

-www.inforum.net.au

 SPONSORS: